The Nordic Arctic Circle

 Regarding the very cold temperature and the permafrost conditions, the fauna is very simple up here.
 Most of the year the Arctic area is covered by ice and snow.
 In the warmest month, you will find some regions covered by tundra, with little grass areas, shrubs, mosses and herbs.

 Throughout the Arctic area, you will find a wide selection of animals like wolf, polar bear, fox and reindeer.
 In the Arctic waters, animal-like seal, walrus and whale are visitors.

 Silence - fresh air - no stress

 Within the last couple of years, tourists from all over the world come here to stress off by staying in Arctic Ice hotels and get a nature experience for life.
-Through the many exciting activities like hiking, dog sledging, snowmobiling or skiing, you can explore the pureness, silence, the seasonally special lights and not to forget fascinating local culture, where people know how to live in harmony with nature.
+Through the many exciting activities like hiking, dog sledging, snowmobiling or skiing, you can explore the pureness, silence, the Northern lights and not to forget fascinating local culture, where people know how to live in harmony with nature.